0xc0dec/solo/README.md

 ## About
-A framework for my personal graphics/gamedev experiments.
+A playground for my graphics/gamedev experiments.

 ## Features
 * Unity-inspired component system.